Medical Ministry International in Honduras

 Quimistán is located in Santa Bárbara and is one of the 18 departments into which Honduras is divided.
 Quimistán has 51,160 (2015) inhabitants which represent 13.85 % of the population of Santa Bárbara.

 * Project Description: These projects provide care to several villages surrounding Quimistán, Santa Barbara, and provide mainly medical care, preventive and primary care, dental care, and optometry.
 On these projects, teams stay in a Christian camp and work in different surrounding villages each day.

 The average monthly temperature in June is a high of 33 °C (91°F) and a low of 24°C (75°F) The weather will be warm but in the evenings cooling off a bit approximately 75- 80 °F (evening) 85-95 °F (daytime).

 San Luis is a municipality in the Honduran department of Santa Bárbara.
 San Luis has a population of about 25,000.
 Its economy is based strongly around coffee farming.
 San Luis is in a region with many pine-covered hills.

 * Project Description: These projects provide services in a clinic in San Luis, Santa Bárbara, and provide mainly Medical care, Preventive and Primary care, and Dental care.
 Teams usually stay in a local hotel.

 The average November temperature ranges from a high of 27 °C (81°F) to a low of 16°C (61°F).
 Warm but in the evenings cooling off a bit.

 Tela is a coastal city 94 kilometers from San Pedro Sula on the Caribbean sea.
 It is located in the department of Atlantida.
 Tela has a population of about 99,294.

-* Project Description: This project will take care of the poorer villages surrounding Tela, Atlantida, providing mainly Medical Preventive and Primary care, plus Dental care.
+* Project Description: Teams work in the surrounding villages of Tela to provide mainly Medical care, Preventive and Primary care, and Dental care.

 3 m (10 ft.)